 Handling User Clarification Questions¶

 Just like in any conversations, a user might not fully understand a chatbot's question or find the question unclear.
-When this occurs, the human user may ask a clarification.
-As shown below, a user asks a clarification question per the chatbot's asking "Could you introduce yourself in 2-3 sentences?"
+When this occurs, the user may seek clarification with a "Clarification Question".
+Here are a few examples of how to create a seamless clarification strategy.

 Since it is hard to anticipate what a user's clarification question might be and pre-train a chatbot to handle all possible clarification expressions, one of the easiest ways for a chatbot to handle user clarification questions is to paraphrase a question in multiple ways.
 This would help a user better understand the question.